carvel-dev/imgpkg/docs/air-gapped-workflow.md

 Copy the bundle a tarball on your local thumbdrive:
 `imgpkg copy -b localhost:9001/simple-app-bundle@sha256:70225df0a05137ac385c95eb69f89ded3e7ef3a0c34db43d7274fd9eba3705bb --to-tar /tmp/my-image.tar`

+Flags used in the command:
+  * `-b` indicates the image registry to push the bundle to
+  * `--to-tar` indicates local location to write a tar file containing the bundle assets

 The output will display the bundle being converted to a tarball on your local machine:
 ```